 In an attempt to take into account broader EA issues, ArchiMate 3.0 has introduced new lines for the modeling of strategies, physical operations, and deployments.

-The problem is that the semantics of these extensions is often at odds with architecture layers semantics, therefore subverting the conceptual integrity of the core original layers.
+The problem is that the semantics of these extensions are often at odds with architecture layers semantics, therefore subverting the conceptual integrity of the core original layers.

 As understood by ArchiMate 3.0, the strategy line encompasses the modeling of environments, business processes, organization, and resources.
 These concerns cut across the core capability layers in a way that should be expected for views but not for architecture layers.